-What is the best way to build a puzzle?
+What is the best way to build a jigsaw puzzle?
 There is no right or wrong answer, but this does not mean that people don’t have strong opinions.
 Despite the variation in methods the same challenges beset puzzlers regardless of method.
-Some obstacles are keeping all the pieces together, having an undisturbed workspace, storing the work in progress, and sorting the pieces.
-Over the years of building puzzles, one indispensable tool we have found is the puzzle tray.
+Some obstacles are keeping all the puzzle pieces together, having an undisturbed workspace, storing the work in progress, and sorting the pieces.
+Over the years of building traditional jigsaw puzzles, one indispensable tool we have found is the puzzle tray.
 Here are some of the ways we have found to use puzzle trays in our puzzling, but we are interested in getting your ideas as well.

-- AS A PUZZLE TRAY: the first use of a puzzle tray is a sturdy surface on which to build your puzzle.
-Some get a larger tray than the dimensions of the puzzle they are making; this provides room around the puzzle border for working with loose pieces.
+- AS A PUZZLE TRAY: the first use of a puzzle tray is a sturdy surface on which to build your jigsaw puzzle.
+Some get a larger tray than the dimensions of the jigsaw puzzle they are making; this provides room around the puzzle border for working with loose pieces.
 If you’re worried about not knowing the size of the puzzle border, you can use a marker and draw the puzzle size on the board.

 - AS A SORTING SURFACE: One common step is to sort the pieces by color or shape.
 Being able to share the sorted pieces makes building the puzzle as a team easier.
 The mobility of a puzzle tray makes it ideal for a sorting surface that can be passed between people.
 It is even a great assist when one is working alone.